When my 4 year old came to me with his big brown eyes and asked with much excitement, “How did I get here?”

 No, it’s not too early to have a sex talk with your preschooler.

 You might be thinking what is there to talk about other than the birds and the bees.
-Well, for example, talking about the intimacy between two adults and how that unites them with your kids.
+Well, for example, talk to your kids about the intimacy between two adults and how that unites them.
 Talk about healthy ways to show love.

 The mechanics of sexuality is definitely a conversation that needs to be had but it’s not just about the mechanics that we need to be talking about.
 You can talk about how sex is a relationship between two people who are committed and love each other.
 You can discuss healthy ways to display love.